rust-lang/rust-by-example/src/methods/input.md

-Methods are functions attached to structs, these methods have access to the field of a struct and its methods via the `self` keyword.
-These methods are defined under a `impl` block.
+Methods are functions attached to objects, these methods have access to the data of the object and its other methods via the `self` keyword.
+These methods are grouped under a `impl` block.

 {methods.rs}